This is what’s happening!

 WINGED LIFE: A new back-lit suitcase crankie show of an excerpt from Walden about a bug.
-I performed it at the Banners and Cranks Festival AKA The Singing Picture Show at The Jalopy Theater in Redhook, Brooklyn, NY and at Building 16′s “Can’t Evict the Dream 16 Hour-A-Thon” in Providence (the heart-breaking end of a warehouse community space and my favorite place to perform in Providence…) I’ll do it again at at house show in Providence on Dec.
-15th.
-Be in touch for the address.
+I performed it at the Banners and Cranks Festival AKA The Singing Picture Show at The Jalopy Theater in Redhook, Brooklyn, NY, at Building 16′s “Can’t Evict the Dream 16 Hour-A-Thon” in Providence (the heart-breaking end of a warehouse community space and my favorite place to perform in Providence…), and some house shows.

 This year I was invited to organize the community group and artist partnerships for the PRONK parade.
 It was a blast!
 New Urban Arts and about a dozen other activist and community groups came out and I got to work with a group of artists with special needs from RHD-RI who built amazing things to carry, wear, and attach to their wheel chairs.
 We’re already looking for folks to help us create PRONK 2014, be in touch if you want to jump in!

 I’m still in the very early stages of creating a suitcase-theater performance project, slated to debut in 2015.
 Using puppetry, clown, storytelling and audience interaction, this project explores notions of dislocation and travel, temporarily transforming train platforms, bus stations and baggage claim terminals into sites of performative inquiry and human exchange.
 Currently, I’m fundraising, brainstorming and looking for luggage…